JamFfm/NEXTIONDisplay/README.md

 Until now fahrenheit is not supported.
 But will be in further releases.-> done

 In the Brew Graph mode pushing home button and again Brew mode button there is wild data shown.
 Just go back to home and again to Brew mode.
 Sometimes this has to be done several times.
 Will try to fix in next versions.-> done

+The fermenting graphs are not build up to now.
+This will be implemented when brewgraph is stable.-> done

 # Support